 There are special reptile heat lights in different sizes and shapes that you can use to maintain these temperatures.
 You can place heat lights on a timer, so that they come on and off every 12 hours or so, to replicate the day and night cycles.

 Also, unlike other snake breeds, the black rat snake doesn’t require ultraviolet (UVB) lighting.

 Your pet black rat snake is a burrowing snake, so you want to use bedding that allows them to dig.
 This means no newspaper or similar option.
 While they would still work, your snake just won’t be as happy if it can’t burrow.

 The substrate needs to be clean and dry.
 That means you do not need to use bedding that holds moisture especially well, like you do with tropical snakes.

 This buyer’s guide for snake substrates will walk you through the different types and help you find the right one for your snake.
 As mentioned, you want one that is good for burrowing and it does not need to be great at holding moisture.

 As a climbing snake, add in some branches for climbing.
 You can use both natural and fake foliage.
 The snake also likes logs in the wild, so a hide box, available in log-like shapes will please your snake.

-This all-natural den or retreat is made of natural Firwood, a great retreat for your reptile pet.
-A log hide like this will help with keeping stress levels down as it provides your pet with an enclosure that is as close to your snakes’ natural surrounds as possible.
+This all-natural den or retreat is made of natural fir and it makes a great retreat for your snake, or any reptile.
+A log hide like this helps keep your snake’s stress levels down, because it provides your pet with an enclosure that is as close to your snakes’ natural surrounds as possible.

-The Black Ratsnake makes a perfect reptile pet, and some have been so happy in captivity that they have reached more than 30 years of age.
-Evenly tempered, they have been known to bite in self-defense, but are generally balanced, mildly tempered snakes, responding well to gentle, skilled handling.
+The black rat snake makes a great pet, and some have been so happy in captivity that they have reached more than 30 years of age.
+In other words, these snakes live a long time.